 The key idea here is flexibility and enhanced collaboration.
 First-year students get to know the third-years; architecture students are able to learn from the work of their landscape architecture peers.
 About 500 students are enrolled in the architecture and landscape architecture programs at PSU and so adaptive space becomes particularly helpful in accommodating a variety of uses from small seminars to large critique sessions.
 Larger lecture classes often take place in one of the two amphitheater-style spaces.

 The architecture and landscape architecture programs of Penn State are blessed by the financial generosity of the Stuckeman family.
 There are program-wide hardware upgrades that take place about every two years; multiple computer labs with dual monitors with a separate PC lab and Mac lab; a huge woodshop in the basement; two 3D printers and a laser cutter; dozens of computer stations on the studio floors with at least 32-inch screen monitors; and not only does the school have enough software licenses to satisfy the 500-student pool, but their software licenses cover everything from the entire Adobe suite to SketchUp Pro.
-It’s all pretty impressive, especially their award-winning interdisciplinary studio that teaches building information model (BIM) technology.
+It’s all pretty impressive.
+They also have an award-winning interdisciplinary studio that teaches building information model (BIM) technology.

 LASS – Landscape Architecture Student Society